19 February 2026 · 6 min read

 • Gemini (too slow)

 This surprised me initially.
 I assumed I could use Claude for everything.
-But there's a reason Copilot dominates inline completions — the model is optimized for speed, not reasoning depth.
+But Copilot dominates inline completions for a reason.
+The model is optimised for speed, not reasoning depth.

 For Zed, the config is: